 Try the NTF 5-a-Day smoothie!
 The Berry Pea Green Smoothie pictured above has iron-rich dark leafy greens and peas paired with vitamin C-rich berries!

-Zinc for Vegans and Vegetarians
+Zinc Needs for Vegans and Vegetarians

-Calcium for Vegans and Vegetarians
+Calcium Needs for Vegans and Vegetarians

 Vitamin D for Vegans and Vegetarians

 Additionally, vitamin D can also be obtained from sun exposure.
 However, in some climates, especially in the winter, sun exposure alone can be really difficult to obtain adequate vitamin D. You can have your doctor check your vitamin D levels and turn to supplementation if low.

 Vitamin B12 for Vegans and Vegetarians

 However, it’s still possible to be deficient and many vegans especially may find themselves needing to supplement with vitamin B12.
 It’s easy for your doctor to check, though, with a simple blood test.
 Don’t hesitate to ask your physician to check your vitamin B12 levels if you’re a vegan, given the difficulties it can be to obtain adequate intakes!